ncuskey/silver-umbrella/README.md

 - Top navigation includes:
   - `Scoring` — Main written expression scoring tool (home page)
   - `Kiosk` — Student-facing timed writing interface
+  - Scoring page has a “Load submission” dropdown of recent student names and dates from the database; choosing one loads the text and uses the stored duration for CWS/min.
+A banner shows the loaded id, student, date, and duration.

 ### Data Persistence (Neon on Netlify)
 - Environment: Set one of these in Netlify env vars: